-You can find out more about clinical research networks on the NHS National Institute for Health Research website.
+The Royal Berkshire NHS Foundation Trust is part of the Thames Valley and South Midlands (TVSM) Clinical Research Network (CRN).
+You can find out more about our clinical research network on the NHS National Institute for Health Research website.

 0118 322 8140